victorgabrielnascimento/TextScanner/README.md

 ## Welcome to my scanner project!
 You can use your webcam or a image to scan special characters, letters and numbers!:

 <br>
-<p>It was suppost to me use this project in my company project to help some workers to scan serial codes to complete a form more faster because the
+<p>It was suppost to me use this scanner in my company project to help some workers to scan serial codes to complete a form more faster because the
   equipament that they need to registrate have ramdon numbers, letters and special characters, so after a lot of duscution and search, I fond this method at web, hope you guys enjooy it!</p>

 ## Prerequisites: